OWASP/www-policy/draft-prepublish/chapters.md

 - If a leader needs to step down, they should submit a ticket to the [New Chapter/Leader Request](https://owasporg.atlassian.net/servicedesk/customer/portal/8/group/20/create/105).
 - If a leader is no longer reasonably responsive and contributing to the Chapter, the remaining chapter leaders may petition the leader's removal following the dispute resolution process.

-Leader benefits will only apply to the first five chapter leaders.

 ### Student chapter Leadership

 Student chapters must adhere to City leadership as above, but in addition: